-- 1. Gold Medals: Gold Medals shall be awarded to the best performers of various UG and PG programs as per the policy framed by the Board of Management.
-The winners for an academic year shall be selected based on the highest final CGPA secured by the students in the prescribed credit requirements of the respective program passing out in that academic year.
+1. Gold Medals: Gold Medals shall be awarded to the best performers of various UG and PG programs as per the policy framed by the Board of Management.
+The winners for Gold Medals in an academic year shall be selected based on the highest final CGPA (not less than 8.50) secured by the students who have completed the prescribed credit requirements of the respective program within the minimum prescribed duration of the course without any break in study and have passed in all subjects in the first available opportunity, graduating in that academic year.
 The list of students who shall be awarded with Gold Medals shall be approved by the Academic Council.
-In case of a tie, the Academic Council shall decide the winner by breaking the tie considering other criteria as deemed fit. - 2.
-Topper Certificates: The student who has scored the highest final CGPA from the prescribed credit requirements of a branch or discipline of study, shall be awarded with a Topper Certificate.
-The list of students who shall be awarded with Topper Certificate shall be approved by the Academic Council.
-In case of a tie, all the students in the tie shall be awarded with the Topper Certificate.
+In case of a tie, the Academic Council shall decide the winner by breaking the tie considering other criteria as deemed fit.